ClintLiddick/presentations/zmq/notes.md

 In that case, you might choose to use IPC and separate plugins as independent processes.
 You provide a library and a way of building and registering the plugin, and then launch it at runtime and use message passing to interact with it over some protocol you define.

+You could also just provide the server as the public API, allowing any external to interact with your program.
 If anyone has been following the language server protocol work in Rust or at Apple with clangd that's a lot of the same motivations.

 Another thing you can do is get actually truly safe in-process concurrency by switching to a message passing paradigm as well.